-Graduates are able to analyze, design, implement, operate and manage systems, networks, services, equipment, components or processes within the field of Information and Communication Technologies (ICT).
+Graduates are able to analyse, design, implement, operate and manage systems, networks, services, equipment, components or processes within the field of ICT.
 They will develop technical and managerial positions in companies in the field of electronics and telecommunications:

 - Telecommunication operators (radio, television, telephony, internet, etc.)

 - Companies in the electronic engineering sector.